 As anyone living with MS knows, everyone’s disease follows its own course.
 We are all different.
 Our bodies are different.
 Our triggers and environments are different.
 Our food sensitivities are different.
 Our symptoms are different.
 Our treatment plans are different.

 I think people have the best intentions.
 Some have done so well with whatever treatment plan they have chosen that they want to share.
-Personally, I love when people share their success stories and secrets because that’s what I want to hear!
-I want to know what people did to reverse symptoms or get rid of lesions.
-I want to hear about mobility or function that has been restored.
-I realize that these are the big things and that there are far more smaller victories like figuring out how to shower without complete fatigue or getting dressed without falling over.
+Personally, I love it when people share their success stories and secrets because that’s what I want to hear!
+I want to know what people did to feel better.
+I want to hear about mobility or function that has improved.
+I realize that these are the big things and that there are far more smaller victories like managing fatigue or accomplishing daily goals.
 I want to hear those stories too.
 I find them inspiring and they motivate me to stick to the plan I’ve chosen.
 I just feel that everyone should be able to share whatever victories or problems they are having, knowing that they are in a safe space to do so.

 When I was first diagnosed with MS, I was so shocked that I had a progressive disease with no cure that I didn’t ask a lot of questions.
 I just wanted to be able to see and walk.
 I wasn’t thinking long-term projections, I was thinking, fix me now!!
 I hadn’t yet learned that Multiple Sclerosis wasn’t that simple.
 In the early days, I did ask about diet and exercise but was told it wouldn’t help.
 When medication was offered, I took it.
 Side-effects never crossed my mind; I was too sick to care.

 Looking back, if I knew then what I know now, I may have done things differently.
 My life might be different.
 I made the best choice I could at the time and I’m alright with that.
 I could change things now, and I am.
 I learned without proper nutrition the body lacks the raw materials it needs to heal.
-I chose to make radical diet and lifestyle changes.
+I chose to make diet and lifestyle changes.
 That was nine years ago.
 In my heart, I’d love to be medication free, but I also want to stay well.
-I’ve been moving slowly in that direction, but my body doesn’t always do what I want it to do.
+I’ve been moving slowly in that direction, but my body doesn’t always do what I want it to do so I take my medication and eat as well as I can, figuring I’ll cover all my bases.

 I’m sharing this to demonstrate that we don’t know why people make the choices that they do and there is more than one path to wellness.
 We are all different, yet we face the same challenges.
 MS diets, medications, side-effects; are big topics and we need a place to talk about them.
 Can we all agree to disagree respectfully?